deepavadakan/machine-learning-challenge/README.md

 ## Compare Models

-Tested GridSearch with C = [1, 5, 10]  and kernel = ('linear', 'rbf').
-SVC {'C': 50, 'kernel': 'rbf'} was the best choice with the highest precision identifying False Positives.
+Used GridSearch to hypertune parameters.
+Parameters used: C = [1, 5, 10]  and kernel = ('linear', 'rbf').
+SVC {'C': 50, 'kernel': 'rbf'} was the best parameter with the highest precision identifying False Positives.
 This model has the following metrics with model accuracy of 0.79
 ![svc](Resources/svc.png)

 Tested Decision Tree Classifier resulted in the following metrics.
 The model accurancy (0.85) is better with the highest precision identifying False Positives.